Lebanon - Country Commercial Guide

 Last published date:

-The U.S. government has neither a bilateral investment treaty (BIT) with Lebanon, nor an agreement on the avoidance of double taxation.
+The U.S. government has neither a bilateral investment treaty (BIT) with Lebanon, nor an agreement on the avoidance of double-taxation.
 The U.S. government signed a Trade and Investment Framework Agreement (TIFA) with Lebanon in 2006, but the TIFA never came into force.
 Since 1999, Lebanon has had observer status at the World Trade Organization (WTO) but has yet to accede to the organization.
 In 2002, Lebanon signed an association agreement with the European Union that entered into force in 2006.

-Political & Economic Environment: State Department’s website for background on the country’s political environment.
+Visit State Department’s website for background on the country’s political and economic environment.